31 Jan How Long Does Marijuana Stay in Your System?

 There is a reason why large corporate outfits will administer a hair drug test when first bringing on an employee, or for whatever annual evaluation.
 This is because hair follicles are the juiciest part of the system for holding the truths of the past.
 In other words, it is where traces of marijuana remain in your system for the longest periods of time.

 But for THC to make its way to the follicle and then into the hair is to say that the person using has quite the habit.
 It simply does not occur for occasional or once-in-a-while partakers.
-Once the THC has entered the hair, however, it is generally accepted that it will live there for as long as the hair exists.
-This can mean a person’s hair can hold traces of marijuana from a year back, although they had laid off weed several months prior.
+Once the THC has entered the hair, however, it is generally accepted that the THC content will be detectable & live there for as long as the hair exists.
+This can mean a person’s hair can hold traces of marijuana from a year back and test positive, although they had laid off weed several months prior.

 Is it really in your system though?
 According to drug tests, absolutely.
 When it comes to being scientifically specific, well, not exactly.
 The THC-COOH does not actually exist or inhabit the follicle.
 Rather it finds its way to the follicle then grows alongside the strand of hair, marrying it for eternity.
 What this means is that if a person shaves off their hair, then the THC will no longer be traceable.
 The reason why not everyone does this is due to self-image, as rarely (especially women) is it an easy task to justify shaving a head in order to ensure you will pass a drug test.